heliphix/metal_foams/README.md

 ______________________________________________________________________
 Steps:

-Open Abaqus
+Open Abaqus v6.14

-Go to file in the menu
+Go to File from the Menu

 Click Run Script

-Select this file "simulate.py"
+Select this file: "simulate.py"
 ________________________________________________________________________
 Wait for 5 to 10 mins

 It will create all the .cae files and save them in "C:/72 new simulations"

-It only creates the .cae file and .jnl file
+It only creates the .cae file and .jnl file.
+Run the simulations manually.